AMERICAN CHILDHOOD CANCER AWARENESS TREE

-The 2016 National Childhood Cancer Awareness Tree will be an integral part of the 108th Newport Beach, California Holiday Boat Parade taking place from December 14th to 18th.
+The 2017 American Childhood Cancer Awareness Tree will be an integral part of the 109th Newport Beach, California Christmas Boat Parade taking place from December 13th to 17th.

 Centrally located at Newport Beach’s Marina Park, the GOLD RIBBON TREE will once again be covered in thousands of gold ribbons, each ribbon bearing the name, age and state of a child who has been diagnosed with cancer.